 browse list of realtors working in Jefferson County

-The size of Jefferson County is roughly 1,032 square kilometers.
-USDA defined regions of rural loan ineligibility in Jefferson cover 1,029 square kilometers of the county.
-Approximately 99.7% of Jefferson County is ineligible for traditional USDA home loans.
-The influence score for Jefferson County is 2.
+The size of Jefferson County is roughly 4,641 square kilometers.
+There are no geographical USDA loan restrictions in this county.
+The influence score for Jefferson County is 8.
 Look below for the interactive county level map illustration below for more details.

-Start your search for USDA loan eligible properties in the cities of Jefferson County, KY
+Start your search for USDA loan eligible properties in the cities of Jefferson County, OR

 * cities most likely to have USDA loan eligible properties for sale.